codiga/doc.codiga.io/docs/coding-assistant/share-recipes-groups.md

 ---
 id: coding-assistant-recipes-share
-title: Share Recipes with Group
+title: Codiga Code Snippets Sharing with Groups
 description: Now you can share your private recipes with groups
 ---

 A group assembles users so that they can share projects.
 Please see this [document](https://doc.codiga.io/docs/create-group/ "Create Group | Codiga Documentation") for more information on groups.